tango-controls/rfc/5/README.md

 * Provide the initial information when one starts a Tango Device

-* Be usable as keeping global variable in the Tango control system
+* Be usable as keeping global variable in the Tango Control System

 * Provide meta data complementing any data in Tango